Ganeshuthiravasagam/Classes-and-Func/README.md

 - D) Write a Python function which takes a character (i.e. a string of length 1) and returns True if it is a vowel, False otherwise.

+## ⭐Prerequisites
+- Ability to understand the logic of the question
+## ⭐Tools required
+- Python installed on your computer
+- Jupyter Notebook